husarion/panther_ros/README.md

 ## Shutting down User Computers

 You can shut down any computer within internal Panther's network.
-You can do so by exchanging SSH public keys between the Build-in Computer and the one you want to shutdown.
+You can do so by exchanging SSH public keys between the Built-in Computer and the one you want to shutdown.
 Later you have to modify [**shutdown_hosts.yaml**](./panther_bringup/config/shutdown_hosts.yaml) adding your computer as follows:
 ``` yaml
 hosts:
   - ip: 10.15.20.XX